Biomaterials are The Future of Sustainable Solutions at Bio360

 Understanding the Feedstocks

 From the agricultural lands to the dense forests, the sources of biobased materials are vast and varied.
-At Bio360 Expo, one can explore the different feedstocks, which include:
+At Bio360, one can explore the different feedstocks, which include:

 1. Agricultural Crops: Crops like corn, sugarcane, and soybeans are common sources of biomaterials as well as a large range of agro-residues.
 Corn, for instance, can be processed to produce bioethanol, a renewable alternative to gasoline.